createcandle/configuration-files/boot/firmware/readme.txt

 candle_kiosk_require_login.txt 	# If this file exists it will force the user to log back into the kiosk browser after each reboot. cloudless.txt 			# Experimental, to launch the controller even if there is no network at all.
 Use with the Hotspot addon. nohotspot.txt 			# Aborts hotspot addon launch.
-Useful if that feature somehow causes trouble. hide_mouse_pointer.txt 		# Hides the mouse pointer on the HDMI output.
-Enabled by default. rotate180.txt 			# Rotates the display 180 degrees. exhibit_mode.txt		# Disables installing and uninstalling addons, as well as most mayor settings. do_not_use_repeaker_hat.txt 	# Will stop ReSpeaker hat drivers from being loaded at boot.
+Useful if that feature somehow causes trouble. show_mouse_pointer.txt 		# Forces showing the mouse pointer on the HDMI output. hide_mouse_pointer.txt 		# Forces hiding the mouse pointer on the HDMI output. rotate180.txt 			# Rotates the display 180 degrees. exhibit_mode.txt		# Disables installing and uninstalling addons, as well as most mayor settings. do_not_use_repeaker_hat.txt 	# Will stop ReSpeaker hat drivers from being loaded at boot.